-Lynne: Good question.
+Lynne: Good question!
 Stratamed is recommended for compromised skin or immediately after a procedure has actually happened.
 So either you’ve wounded yourself, so it might be from trauma, but if you had surgery, so immediately after the surgery has happened.
-The earlier that you can introduce silicon straight onto the wound, then the better the scar outcome.
-Silicon’s the recommended first line of treatment for scars in the international guidelines.
+The earlier that you can introduce silicone straight onto the wound, then the better the scar outcome.
+Silicone is the recommended first line of treatment for scars in the international guidelines.

-Trish: So Stratamed is silicon?
-And Strataderm is silicon as well.
+Trish: So Stratamed is silicone?
+And Strataderm is silicone as well.

 Lynne: Correct, but Stratamed is the one that you can use straight away.
 It’s actually sterile in the tube, and it has an indication for being used on compromised skin, or a wound that’s just happened.
 It’s often used on burns as well, so it can be used on skin that’s actually quite damaged.
 If you’ve had surgery and you got sutures in, then you can actually apply Stratamed immediately after the sutures have been put in.
 Some surgeons don’t like to do that.
 They each have their own way of managing their wound and each of them gets the best outcome by using their techniques, so sometimes they don’t like to introduce products early on.
 You can actually introduce Stratamed early on, but you’d have to talk to your surgeon about whether they were willing to use it immediately after they had closed and put the sutures in.
 If you can’t, then you need to find a time when the surgeon will allow you to put the Stratamed on as early as possible and that will give you the best scar outcome.